cjsatuforc/plethora-fusion360-addin/README.md

 # Plethora Fusion 360 Add-In

-This Add-In allows you to analyze and get instant quotes for your parts using [Plethora](https://www.plethora.com), right inside Autodesk® Fusion 360™.
+This Add-In allows you to analyze and get instant quotes for your parts using [Plethora](https://www.plethora.com), right inside [Autodesk® Fusion 360™](https://www.autodesk.com/products/fusion-360/overview).

-_Note: This is an unoffical Plethora Add-In._
+_Note: This is an unofficial Plethora Add-In._

 _All product names, trademarks and registered trademarks are property of their respective owners.
-All company, product and service names used in this website are for identification purposes only.
-Use of these names, trademarks and brands does not imply endorsement._
+All company, product and service names used in this website are for identification purposes only._

 ## Installation

 1. Download the latest version of the Add-In [here](https://github.com/gravitatedesigns/plethora-fusion360-addin/releases/download/1.0.0/plethora-fusion360-addin.zip).

 2. Open Fusion 360 and go to the `Add-Ins` toolbar panel and select `Scripts and Add-Ins…` or press `Shift-S`.

     ![Add-Ins Toolbar Panel](screenshots/screenshot-1.png)

-3. Select the `Add-Ins` tab and press the add button next to `My Add-Ins`.
+3. Select the `Add-Ins` tab and press the plus button next to `My Add-Ins`.

     ![Scripts and Add-Ins](screenshots/screenshot-2.png)